 Instructions

-- Mix in your slurry and bring the broth back to a rolling boil.
-At this point you will add your black pepper, white pepper, Umami powder, and salt.
+- Mix in the cornstarch slurry and bring the broth back to a rolling boil.

 - Cook for another 2 - 3 minutes to fully cook the egg and then spoon into bowls.